-DATES 1.7
+I.7 DATES

-The Event will run from Wednesday August 29th to Sunday September 2nd 2018.
-The last flying day will be Saturday PM September 1st unless the minimum tasks under rule 1.2 have not been achieved, in which case the last flying day will be Sunday AM September 2nd.
+The Event will run from Wednesday, 24 May 2018.
+The last flying day will be Sunday, 27 May 2018 morning flight, unless the minimum tasks under rule 1.2 have not been achieved, the last flying day will be Sunday, 27 May 2018, morning flight (no reserve flight is planned).

-I. 8 PROTEST FEE (S1 An3 8.3)
+I.8 PROTEST FEE (S1 An3 8.3)

-THE PROTEST FEE TO ACCOMPANY A PROTEST SHALL BE 100 EUROS OR ITS EQUIVALENT IN LOCALLY RATED CURRENCY: 2600,- CZK
+THE PROTEST FEE TO ACCOMPANY A PROTEST SHALL BE 100 EUROS.

-I. 9 LANGUAGE (GS 4.9.5 part)
+I.9 LANGUAGE (GS 4.9.5 part)

-- I. 9.1 THE OFFICIAL LANGUAGE(S) OF THE EVENT SHALL BE ENGLISH AND CZECH.
-IN ALL INTERPRETATIONS THE ENGLISH LANGUAGE VERSION SHALL PREVAIL. - 1.9.2 Printed material (e.g. Task Data, Meteorological information etc) shall be in English and may additionally be in Czech.
-The language used verbally during briefings shall be English and may be with Czech translation. - 1.9.3 In the rules the masculine form is used as a standard.
+- I.9.1 THE OFFICIAL LANGUAGE(S) OF THE EVENT SHALL BE LITHUANIAN AND ENGLISH.
+IN ALL INTERPRETATIONS THE ENGLISH LANGUAGE VERSION SHALL PREVAIL. - I.9.2 Printed material (e.g. Task Data, Meteorological information etc) shall be in English.
+The language used verbally during briefings shall be Lithuanian and may be English additionally. - I.9.3 In the rules the masculine form is used as a standard.
 Wherever you find the masculine form, it is implied that the feminine form is included.